📬 Daily Brief: Tension over Taiwan

 Roku is where HBO Max shows go to die.
 Canceled TV series are showing up on the platform thanks to a deal inked earlier this year.

 Our best wishes for a productive day.
 Send any news, comments, plated turbot, and BookToks to talk@qz.com.
 Reader support makes Quartz available to all—become a member.
-Today’s Daily Brief was brought to you by Morgan Haefner.
+Today’s Daily Brief was brought to you by Sofia Lotto Persio and Morgan Haefner.